2 Quarterbacks Going Way Too High in Drafts (Busts)

 “Buy the syrup.
 Not the pancakes.”

-This is an excellent analogy for describing quarterback value in fantasy.
+From Rumford Johnny, one of the OG's in the fantasy community, and this is an excellent analogy for describing quarterback value in fantasy.
 Just look at the number of teams represented in the first two rounds of fantasy drafts.
 There are nearly 20 different teams with assets in the early rounds.
 Of those 20, there are at least four with two players taken before the third round (Saints, Chiefs, Browns, and Steelers).
 With so many high-priced players, the optimal strategy would be to acquire only a single piece of the offense later in the draft: the quarterback.
 The only issue becomes balancing this strategy with opportunity cost as the draft unfolds.

 Risks and Traits of Drafting a Quarterback Early